4everZard/Containerize-YOLOv3-Ray-on-ARM64/README.md

 After jetson-stats installed, we can run `jtop` on host to monitor the CPU/GPU activities or run `jetson_release -v` in host/container to show the status about your Nvidia Jetson.

 ## Install OpenCV4:
-OpenCV 4.1.1 is installed in Jetson Nano by default, but without CUDA support.
+OpenCV 4.1.1 is installed in Jetson by default, but without CUDA support.
 Run installOpenCV.sh to compile & install OpenCV 4.4.0 from source.

 `./installOpenCV /usr/local`